kylel/kylel.github.io/index.md

 ## First Things First

-I am going to be writing this guide from the perspective of a windows user because I feel that it caters to a wider audience.
-Its a lot easier to map the instructions to linux than the other way around.
+I am going to be writing this guide from the perspective of a windows user because I feel that it caters to a boader audience.
+It's also a lot easier to map the instructions to linux than the other way around.
 To get started you are going to need two things:

 1. A compiler.
 I will be using [GCC](https://gcc.gnu.org/).
 The windows version can be downloaded [here](http://mingw-w64.org/doku.php/download/win-builds).
 I have installed mingw-32 but install the 64 bit version if you wish
 2. A code editor.
 I suggest [VSCode](https://code.visualstudio.com/)

-Once you have gcc installed and on your path you should be able to open a terminal (command prompt) and run the following:
+Once you have GCC installed and on your [path](https://stackoverflow.com/questions/9546324/adding-directory-to-path-environment-variable-in-windows) you should be able to open a terminal (command prompt) and run the following:

 ```
 >gcc --version
 ```
-If installed correctly you should see the following output:
+If installed correctly you should see the following output or similar:

 ```
 gcc (MinGW.org GCC-8.2.0-3) 8.2.0